jjingtang/JTang-CV/content/authors/admin/_index.md

 highlight_name: false
 ---

 Jingjing Tang is a current full-time student in University of Canberra.
 Her research interests include AR/VR area, Human-Computer Interaction in gaming, and sports science.
-Her current research are:
+Her current researches are:

 👩🏻‍💻 Creating interactive systems for construction by intergrating AR and CNN